Almost Public Quantum Coins: Introduction

 \iffv

-\paragraph*{Paper organization} \cref{sec:prelim-definitions} contains notations (\cref{subsec:notations}), preliminaries (\cref{subsec:prelims}), definitions (\cref{subsec:definitions}) as well as the security notions (\cref{subsec:unforgeability and security}).
-In \cref{sec:constructions}, we describe our main result \cref{thm:unconditional_secure}, our construction (\cref{alg:ts}) which on instantiating with previous works gives the main result, the complexity and possible implementation of our construction in \cref{subsec:complexity}, and then the restrictions (\cref{subsec:user_manual}) that we need to impose on our construction in order to assure security.
-In \cref{sec:attack}, we describe (\cref{subsec:attack_description}) and analyze (\cref{subsec:analysis_of_attack}) a candidate attack against our construction and also prove it is optimal in some sense (\cref{subsec:optimality}).
-Then use the result regarding optimality to prove nonadaptive rational unforgeability of our construction (\cref{subsec:completeness_security proofs}).
+\paragraph*{Paper organization} \onote{Reorder stuff, and explain that the main text contains only the single-verifier unforgeability, which is a weaker notion of security; the stronger result regarding multi-verifier security, that encapsulates the real threat model under the user manual (which is currently not mentioned), is given in the appendix.}\anote{Add the equivalence result.} \cref{sec:prelim-definitions} contains notations used in the proofs of our results (\cref{subsec:notations}), preliminaries (\cref{subsec:prelims}) and definitions (\cref{subsec:definitions}). \cref{subsec:unforgeability and security} contains the single-verifier unforgeability definitions, which are a weaker simplification of the multiverifier unforgeability notions given in \cref{appendix:multi-ver-unforge} that encapsulates the real threat model under the user manual.
+In \cref{sec:constructions}, we describe our construction (\cref{alg:ts}) and state our main result \cref{thm:multi-unconditional_secure}.
+We discuss the complexity and possible implementation of our construction in \cref{subsec:complexity}, followed by the user manual to use our construction (\cref{subsec:user_manual}).
+Next, in \cref{sec:attack}, we discuss optimal forgery attack (\cref{subsec:attack_description}, \cref{subsec:optimality} and \cref{subsec:analysis_of_attack}) on our construction, and use it to prove the lifting theorem (\cref{prop: rational-unforge}) in \cref{subsec:completeness_security proofs}.
 In \cref{sec:future_work}, we discuss a few open questions relevant to our work and the scope of future work in order to further improve our construction.
-Nomenclature is given in \cref{sec:nomenclature}.
-In \cref{appendix:fairness}, we discuss the security against sabotage attacks for our scheme. \cref{appendix:multi-ver-attacks} contains the discussion regarding multi-verifier forging and sabotage attacks against our scheme, and how they capture all possible efficient attacks on our scheme with respect to the user manual.
-The proofs of these results in the appendix, are given in \cref{appendix:appendix_proofs}, which also contains the proof of completeness for our construction.
+In \cref{appendix:fairness}, we discuss the security against sabotage attacks for our scheme. \cref{appendix:untraceability} contains a discussion on the untraceability definitions for quantum money. \cref{appendix:multi-ver-attacks} contains the definitions of multiverifier unforgeability (\cref{appendix:multi-ver-unforge}), and multiverifier security against sabotage (\cref{appendix:multi-ver-fair}), the security results for our construction in the multiverifier setting (\cref{appendix:multi-ver-results}), and a discussion on how the multiverifier security notions capture all possible efficient attacks under the user manual (\cref{appendix:user_manual-multi-ver-equivalence}).
+The proofs of security results, other than unforgeability, are given in \cref{appendix:appendix_proofs}, which also contains the proof of completeness for our construction.
+Finally, nomenclature is given on the last page.